shuruqalharthi12/backend_1/README.md

 # Details

 1. Create a Dart Server called `Backend-Lab-1`.
-2. Create 3 endpoints, each endpoint return a different message.
+2. Create 3 endpoints, each endpoint returns a different message.

 # Deadline

-Submit by 8/5/2023 10:00 AM
+Submit by 8/5/2023 3:00 PM

 # Note
 Make sure that the name of the PR is your `firstname lastname`